How to create a custom dashboard report in MyGeotab

 Designing a MyGeotab Custom Report

-Step 1: Determine What You Want to Measure
+Step 1: Determine what you want to measure

-- Determine the maximum speed.
+- Determining the maximum speed

-- Set up a driver scorecard.
+- Setting up a driver scorecard

-- Evaluate the fleet’s risk level.
+- Evaluating the fleet’s risk level

 Step 2: Export the Exceptions Report into MS Excel

 In your MyGeotab database, go to Rules & Groups, and click Exceptions.
-Under Options, select your date range, your vehicles, your rule (in our case: Seat belt), then click the Apply changes button.
+Under Options, select your date range, your vehicles, and your rule (in this case: Seat belt).
+Click the Apply changes button.

-Custom reports only allow a maximum of 1000 rows in Excel, so select a number of vehicles or a date range that does not exceed this limit.
+Custom reports only allow a maximum of 1,000 rows in Excel, so select a number of vehicles or a date range that does not exceed this limit.

 Step 3: Create an Excel Chart